Summary of Private Thoughts Case of Hodges Family and Fire (Earl Bramblett)

 1. Why No Barrel in Firearm?

-Land and groove marks are one of important pieces of evidence that forensic ballistic experts compare.
+Land and groove marks are of important pieces of evidence that forensic ballistic experts compare.
 But in Hodges’s family murder case, there was no barrel, hence test fired bullets can’t be compared with the ones that were found in Blaine and their daughter’s body.

 A .22 caliber pistol without a barrel was found near the Blaines Hodges body.
 That makes it suspicious why someone kills himself by deliberately removing the barrel.